Poisson Equations with locally-Lipschitz coefficients and Uniform in Time Averaging for Stochastic Differential Equations via Strong Exponential Stability: Main Results

 and that there exist constants $\tilde{K},C>0$ such that for any $\psi\in C_b^2(\R^d)$ we have

 Then \eqref{eqn:conclnonfullycoupled} holds. \end{theorem}

-Theorem \ref{mainthm} can be seen as a consequence of Theorem \ref{thm:nonfullycoupledderestversion}; indeed the structure of the proof of Theorem \ref{mainthm} clearly shows that \eqref{eqn:conclnonfullycoupled} is implied by Assumptions \ref{ass:polGrowth} to Assumption \ref{DriftAssumpS} plus \eqref{eqn:4der} and \eqref{eqn:2der}.
+Theorem \ref{mainthm} can be seen as a consequence of Theorem \ref{thm:nonfullycoupledderestversion}.
+Indeed, the structure of the proof of Theorem \ref{mainthm} clearly shows that \eqref{eqn:conclnonfullycoupled} is implied by Assumptions \ref{ass:polGrowth} to Assumption \ref{DriftAssumpS} plus \eqref{eqn:4der} and \eqref{eqn:2der}.
 The proof of Theorem \ref{mainthm} then goes further and shows that Assumptions \ref{ass:polGrowth} to Assumption \ref{ass:SGcond} imply \eqref{eqn:4der} (see Proposition \ref{prop:derivativeest}) and that Assumptions \ref{ass:polGrowth} to \ref{ass:avgSGcond} imply \eqref{eqn:2der}(see Proposition \ref{prop:avgderivativeest}).
-The DEs \eqref{eqn:4der} and \eqref{eqn:2der} are central to the proof for the following reason: using relatively standard tricks from semigroup theory, one can express the difference between $\cP_t^\epsilon$ and $\cPbar_t$ in terms of two main objects, namely the second derivative of the semigroup $\cPbar_t$ and the second $x$-derivative of the solution of a Poisson equation of the form \eqref{poisprobgeneral} - see \eqref{rDiff}, Note \ref{Rem:poisson for averaging} and the calculations in Proposition \ref{psnEqDer}.
+So, the line of reasoning in the proof of Theorem \ref{mainthm} implies Theorem \ref{thm:nonfullycoupledderestversion}, and we don't prove the latter separately.
+The DEs \eqref{eqn:4der} and \eqref{eqn:2der} are central to the proof for the following reason: using relatively standard tricks from semigroup theory, one can express the difference between $\cP_t^\epsilon$ and $\cPbar_t$ in terms of two main objects, namely the second derivative of the semigroup $\cPbar_t$ and the second $x$ derivative of the solution of a Poisson equation of the form \eqref{poisprobgeneral} - see \eqref{rDiff}, Note \ref{Rem:poisson for averaging} and the calculations in Proposition \ref{psnEqDer}.
 Understanding both these objects requires the analysis of the second $x$ derivatives of $P_t^x$.
 Indeed, because the coefficients of the generator of the averaged semigroup $\cPbar_t$ contain the measure $\mu^x$, one needs to study the second derivative of $\mu^x$ with respect to $x$ - see Proposition \ref{lemma:IntAvgDerDer}.
 In turn, $\mu^x$ is the limit as $t \rightarrow \infty$ of the semigroup $P_t^x$, hence the appearance of the second $x$ derivative of $P_t^x$.
 Moreover, because the solution of Poisson equations of the form \eqref{poisprobgeneral} can be expressed through the semigroup $P_t^x$, see \eqref{ft1rep}, it is clear that also the study of the second $x$ derivatives of the Poisson equation leads one to consider second $x$ derivatives of $P_t^x$.
 As discussed in the introduction, the smoothness in $x$ of the semigroup $P_t^x$ is non-trivial and is gained through some ``transfer formulas" (see for example \eqref{eqn:repSG} and Note \ref{Rem:der est for Pois unbounded}) which allow one to obtain smoothness in $x$ from the smoothness in $y$ (which is instead straightforward).
-When using such transfer formulas one $x$ derivative comes at the price of two $y$ derivatives, and this is the reason why we will need four $y$-derivatives of $P_t^x$.
+When using such transfer formulas one $x$ derivative comes at the price of two $y$ derivatives, and this is the reason why we will need four $y$ derivatives of $P_t^x$.
 We note that, as opposed to previous literature, we write these formulas in a way to highlight how they contain appropriate semigroup derivatives and hence the role of such derivatives in our analysis.